-The remaining four images were scrambled versions of the image pairs in the sprint condition ("sprint scrambled condition") and the step condition ("step scrambled condition"), respectively.
+The remaining four images were scrambled versions of the image pairs in the sprint condition ("sprint-scrambled condition") and the step condition ("step-scrambled condition"), respectively.
 The scrambled images were created from the original images by first dividing each of them in as many blocks of $50 \times 50$ pixel as possible and then randomly repositioning these blocks as well as the remainder of smaller blocks.
-The rationale for this method of creating the scrambled images was to effectively obscure the type of movement and movement phase while at the same time keeping the low-level features of the scrambled images as similar to the original images as possible (e.g., perceived contrast).
+The rationale for this method of creating the scrambled images was to effectively obscure the type of movement and movement phase while keeping the lowlevel features of the scrambled images as similar to the original images as possible (e.g., perceived contrast).
 We piloted pixel-wise scrambling, but the images appeared largely identical and homogenously grey (i.e., white noise) with this method.
-Consequently, we decided to use larger blocks as the images still contained recognisable features of the moving person and the surround - thereby making the scrambled images similar in salience to the original images.
-Note that in each trial of the experiment we always presented image pairs belonging to the same condition (i.e., movement phase 1 and 2 from either the sprint, step, sprint scrambled or step scrambled condition).
+Consequently, we decided to use larger blocks as the images still contained recognisable features of the moving person and the surround-thereby making the scrambled images similar in salience to the original images.
+Note that in each trial of the experiment, we always presented image pairs belonging to the same condition (i.e., Movement Phases 1 and 2 from either the sprint, step, sprint-scrambled, or step-scrambled condition).
 The two stimuli were presented on a mid-grey background and horizontally centred on the screen.
-The vertical distance between the stimuli from the centre of the screen was $\pm$ 50 pixels (1.35 cm).
+The vertical distance between the stimuli from the centre of the screen was $\pm 50$ pixels (1.35 cm).